The overall aim of GW4SHM is to turn SHM from a lab-based technology into real-world applications.

 The EU Framework Programme for Research and Innovation “Horizon 2020”

-The project will bring together partners from academia and industry and will train a new generation of researchers skilled in all aspects of SHM, enabling them to transform SHM research into practical applications.
+The project brings together partners from academia and industry and will train a new generation of researchers skilled in all aspects of SHM, enabling them to transform SHM research into practical applications.
 Focusing on aeronautics, petrochemistry and the automotive sector as initial pilot cases, we will develop SHM concept to assess the integrity of structures and create ready-to-use tools for industry and other SHM users.
 The strong collaboration between mathematicians, physicists and engineers aims to bring the capabilities and applicability of SHM methods to the next level.
 Our students will acquire multidisciplinary scientific expertise, complementary skills, and experience working in academia and industry.
 The outcome of the project will pave the way for integrating SHM into real-world engineering structures.
 Potential end-users are SHELL, AIRBUS, Dalara Automobili S.p.A. etc.

 Period of project implementation: 2020-01-01 - 2024-12-31